JourneyJ012/500MiB-video/README.md

 ## Getting Started

+This project **requires** an Nvidia GTX 970 or later, due to using the "hevc_nvenc" encoder.
+The encoder can be changed in the source code to an alternative encoder, such as libx264, libx265 or libsvtav1.
 This project depends on [ffmpeg](https://github.com/FFmpeg/FFmpeg).
 If you're using an arch or debian-based Linux distribution, you can use [the bootstrap script](./script/bootstrap) to install it:

 ```bash